schemaorg/schemaorg/docs/feeds.md

 Building on the notion of Schema.org Feeds, we can introduce the notion of Schema.org Feeds that validate to a specific "vertical" data structure, specified using W3C SHACL or ShEx.
 For example, a "conformsTo" property might indicate machine-readable validation rules defining the expected content of the feed.

+### Associating Structured Data with Site urls

+In the general case, a Schema.org Feed, or any other feed, might not have an obvious structural link to the URLs that make up the rest of the site.

+However, in practice, Schema.org data is typically deployed across the pages of a site.
+It is useful to retain these associations, while reducing the redundancy.

+The recommendated

 ### Other topics

  * Dataset diffs using https://schema.org/DataFeedItem can avoid need to re-transfer huge feeds repeatedly, but comes with subtle cornercases.
  * Pagination - idea of schema json-ld data being served (per page or in larger chunks) from a different URL instead of embedded via script tag.
  * per-page schema.org in separate files rather than pages.
  * mechanisms to associate feeds or their parts with pages (beyond the /url property).
+ * add "pages mentioned in" / "main page for me (on this site)" as a best practice convention for sites to tie feeds to